iamkenos/ellie/README.md

 ## About

-This is a thin wrapper around the popular [WebdriverIO](https://webdriver.io/) test automation framework.
+An abstraction of the popular [WebdriverIO](https://webdriver.io/) test automation framework.

 Key features:

 - write tests with [TypeScript](https://www.typescriptlang.org/docs/handbook/modules.html) and [Cucumber](https://cucumber.io/docs/guides/overview/)
 - cucumber steps that can be used out of the box
-- run tests synchronously and provide a presentable feedback
+- run tests synchronously and present results in [Allure](https://webdriver.io/docs/allure-reporter.html)
 - internal polling and retries when interacting with the browser and its elements

 Check out the [steps](./docs/SEEDED_STEPS.md) readily available for you to use and know more by going through the [detailed guide](./docs/DETAILED_GUIDE.md).